mphhohku/linux_wordpress_server_azure/packer/instructions.md

 3. You can use what's in this directory to get started!

 ## Set up authentication
-You'll need API access to your amazon account.
-To get this set up, log into your AWS Admin Console and navigate to:
+You'll need API access to your Azure account.
+To get this set up, log into your Azure console and navigate to:
 	- IAM
 	- Users
 	- "Add Users" and pick a username